 For extra boot room storage, consider a bench with lift-up seat, or baskets.
 Wellies are best stored on taller shelving or on a rack.
 Fit peg rails to the wall for coats; a rail at a lower level allows for children’s jackets.
 Make sure the pegs or hooks protrude far enough to take more than one item.
 As an alternative, go for an all-in-one hall stand, a multi-functional freestanding piece of furniture with storage and hanging space.
 Don't forget, too, that it's a room that will see plenty of messy clothes, so it's worth considering laundry room storage ideas, too.

-Go for a built-in solution
+Go for a built-in boot room storage solution